-As a result sudden closure of schools due to lockdown, the use of technology across the educational sector became a necessity.
-Within a short period, the demand for edu-tech tools and software including admission and assessment software rose to the peak.
+As a result of the sudden closure of schools due to the lockdown, the use of technology across the educational sector became necessary.
+Within a short period, the demand for Edu-tech tools and software including admission and assessment software rose to the peak.
 Students across the globe began looking for alternatives that could equip them with knowledge from various domains in the virtual world.

 Once the first wave of the pandemic passed, the industry noticed another shift.
 People slowly resumed commuting to institutions, and the rise of hybrid education (in-person and online) began gaining traction.
 This level of flexibility has been one of the major factors driving the remote learning sector.

 In the post-pandemic world, technology usage in the educational domain started to stabilize.
 However, this in no way means that the role of tech will lose any ounce of prominence in the years to come.
 It simply means that only those enterprises that can provide users with the best educational content can survive and dominate the market.

 Another reason higher education institutions must utilize the best technologies is due to competitive demand by other big players in the market.
 To stay relevant, it is necessary to go beyond the designated curriculum and offer a variety of courses, certifications, and resources in a hybrid education mode.

 Prestigious organizations, including Google and Microsoft, offer certificates that make candidates stand out when looking for employment opportunities.
 Moreover, many corporations offer a wide variety of virtual learning options to their employees, including degrees (distance education-based), certifications, courses, workshops, and a lot more.